 Pick the Right Time to Fly

 When you leave can have as much of an impact on ticket price as which airline you choose.
-The general rule of thumb is that you'll find cheaper fares during less-busy times of year (or times of week or even times of day).
+The general rule of thumb is you'll find cheaper fares during less-busy times of year (or times of week or even times of day).
 The first thing to do is consider when you're taking your vacation; it's often more expensive to travel during the summer and holidays when everyone else is doing the same.

 However, traveling in the off-season is usually cheaper — and as a bonus, hotel rates are typically cheaper, too.
 (Though be warned, the off-season is also when hotels and vacation destinations typically do any refurbishing because fewer people are there.)
 Just remember, what's considered "off-season" varies based on your destination.
 For example, while summer is a busy season for many tourist destinations, Las Vegas is quieter during that time due to the intense desert heat.